Pan-African Congress: Background

 Letter from W. E. B. Du Bois to the NAACP, January 1919, about planning the First Pan African Congress.

-Pan Africanism as a philosophy was created as early as the late 1700s, seen through the movements of abolition in both the United States and Britain.
-British writers and former slaves, Ottobah Cugoano and Olaudah Equiano created the foundations for Pan Africanism in English literature.
-French speakers, like Léopold Sédar Senghor, created the idea of Négritude.
+Pan-Africanism as a philosophy was created as early as the late 1700s, seen through the movements of abolition in both the United States and Britain.
+British writers and abolitionists Ottobah Cugoano and Olaudah Equiano created the foundations for Pan-Africanism in English literature.
+French-speakers, including Léopold Sédar Senghor, created the idea of Négritude.
 These ideas refuted the inferiority of Black people.
-Pan Africanists believed that both slavery and colonialism were built on negative attitudes towards people of African descent, which in turn, contributed to racism.
+Pan-Africanists believed that both slavery and colonialism were built on negative attitudes towards people of African descent, which in turn, contributed to racism.
 African Americans were especially frustrated with their slow progress towards racial equality in the United States.

-Trinidadian lawyer, Henry Sylvester Williams created the African Association in 1897 to encourage a sense of Pan African unity in the British Colonies.
+Trinidadian lawyer, Henry Sylvester Williams created the African Association in 1897 to encourage a sense of Pan-African unity in the British Colonies.
 The African Association published the discrimination and injustices faced by people in the African diaspora.
 The African Association's work led to the First Pan-African Conference held in London in 1900.
-The conference, which brought together people who were against racism and colonialism, attracted international attention, though it did not lead to political action on these issues.
+That conference, which brought together people who were against racism and colonialism, attracted international attention, though it did not lead to political action on these issues.
 Attendees of the Pan-African Conference discussed the need to preserve Black cultural identity and for the rights of indigenous people to be recognized by colonizers.
-W. E. B. Du Bois was one of thirty attendees at this conference where he described "the color line" as one of the most important issues of the 20th century.
-Du Bois' inclusion at the 1900 conference marked him as a developing leader in the Pan-African movement.
+W. E. B. Du Bois was one of 30 attendees at this conference, where he described "the color line" as one of the most important issues of the 20th century.
+The inclusion of Du Bois at the 1900 conference marked him as a developing leader in the Pan-African movement.